Facebook, Inc. (NASDAQ:FB) CEO Mark Zuckerberg Sells 77,300 Shares of Stock

 - On Wednesday, August 4th, Mark Zuckerberg sold 77,300 shares of Facebook stock.
 The stock was sold at an average price of $356.53, for a total transaction of $27,559,769.00.

-Several institutional investors and hedge funds have recently modified their holdings of the company.
-RBA Wealth Management LLC purchased a new stake in Facebook in the first quarter valued at approximately $25,000.
-TFO TDC LLC purchased a new stake in shares of Facebook during the 1st quarter valued at $29,000.
-Baldrige Asset Management LLC bought a new stake in shares of Facebook during the 2nd quarter worth $31,000.
-Baron Financial Group LLC grew its position in Facebook by 71.4% in the first quarter.
-Baron Financial Group LLC now owns 120 shares of the social networking company’s stock worth $35,000 after acquiring an additional 50 shares in the last quarter.
-Finally, Cranbrook Wealth Management LLC increased its stake in Facebook by 43.1% in the first quarter.
-Cranbrook Wealth Management LLC now owns 156 shares of the social networking company’s stock valued at $46,000 after acquiring an additional 47 shares during the last quarter.
-Hedge funds and other institutional investors own 60.70% of the company’s stock.
+Large investors have recently made changes to their positions in the business.
+RBA Wealth Management LLC acquired a new stake in shares of Facebook in the first quarter worth about $25,000.
+TFO TDC LLC bought a new position in shares of Facebook in the first quarter worth about $29,000.
+Baldrige Asset Management LLC bought a new position in shares of Facebook in the second quarter worth about $31,000.
+Baron Financial Group LLC increased its stake in Facebook by 71.4% during the first quarter.
+Baron Financial Group LLC now owns 120 shares of the social networking company’s stock valued at $35,000 after acquiring an additional 50 shares during the period.
+Finally, Cranbrook Wealth Management LLC increased its stake in Facebook by 43.1% during the first quarter.
+Cranbrook Wealth Management LLC now owns 156 shares of the social networking company’s stock valued at $46,000 after acquiring an additional 47 shares during the period.
+60.70% of the stock is owned by institutional investors.

-FB has been the topic of several analyst reports.
-BMO Capital Markets boosted their price target on shares of Facebook from $375.00 to $420.00 and gave the stock an “outperform” rating in a report on Thursday, April 29th.
-Bank of America upped their target price on Facebook from $400.00 to $425.00 and gave the company a “buy” rating in a report on Thursday, July 29th.
-Truist Securities lifted their price target on Facebook from $400.00 to $425.00 and gave the stock a “buy” rating in a report on Thursday, July 29th.
-Zacks Investment Research cut Facebook from a “buy” rating to a “hold” rating and set a $409.00 price objective on the stock. in a research report on Tuesday, June 29th.
-Finally, KeyCorp raised their target price on Facebook from $414.00 to $420.00 and gave the company an “overweight” rating in a research report on Thursday, July 29th.
-One equities research analyst has rated the stock with a sell rating, six have given a hold rating, thirty-four have given a buy rating and one has issued a strong buy rating to the company.
-The stock has an average rating of “Buy” and an average target price of $400.85.
+Several equities research analysts recently weighed in on FB shares.
+Raymond James boosted their price target on shares of Facebook from $415.00 to $450.00 and gave the stock a “strong-buy” rating in a research report on Thursday, July 29th.
+Citigroup lowered shares of Facebook from a “buy” rating to a “neutral” rating in a research note on Monday, May 10th.
+Zacks Investment Research lowered shares of Facebook from a “buy” rating to a “hold” rating and set a $409.00 price objective for the company. in a research note on Tuesday, June 29th.
+Rosenblatt Securities increased their price target on shares of Facebook from $325.00 to $400.00 and gave the company a “buy” rating in a research report on Thursday, April 29th.
+Finally, Truist increased their price target on shares of Facebook from $400.00 to $425.00 and gave the company a “buy” rating in a research report on Thursday, July 29th.
+One research analyst has rated the stock with a sell rating, six have assigned a hold rating, thirty-four have assigned a buy rating and one has given a strong buy rating to the company’s stock.
+The stock has a consensus rating of “Buy” and a consensus target price of $400.85.

 About Facebook